Total Access Recording

 Total Access Recording is a recording studio located in Redondo Beach, California, owned and operated by founder Wyn Davis and Steve Ornest.
 Total Access opened for business in December 1980.
 The first clients of the studio were bands signed with SST Records, whose owner Greg Ginn had made a "bulk recording deal" with Davis.
-Renowned producer Ken Scott is also a client of the studio.
+Producer Ken Scott is also a client of the studio.